FedericoCM/myfirstpaper/README.md

 # myfirstpaper
-A paper on my results on software carpentreology for the greater good
+A paper on my results I found about  software carpentreology for the greater good

 ## Abstract